Beads-only Docker quickstart

 - Open a bead, epic, or milestone to inspect its right-hand details.

-- Switch to Cascade layout to see milestone → epic → bead structure.
+- Switch Refine to Hierarchy to see milestone -> epic -> bead structure.

 - Open the Status tab to verify Beads health and current mode.